ibm-bluemix-mobile-services/bms-clientsdk-swift-push/README.md

 ## Contents

 This package contains the Push components of the Swift SDK.
-* Push Registration and Unregister
+* Push Registration and Un-register
 * Subscribing and Unsubscribing for Tags

 ## Requirements